zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 ## Solution

-Daniel Bohannon (@danielhbohannon) provided 1000 sample commands in the [Samples](https://github.com/danielbohannon/Invoke-DOSfuscation/tree/master/Samples) directory of the [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) repo broken out across each of the four obfuscation functions.
-You can pick up some of the tasks in that table and develop Sigma rules for them.<br>
+We developed a table with pre-generated CMD commands, obfuscated by the [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) framework, you can pick up some of the tasks in that table and develop Sigma rules for them.<br>
 You will need to use [regular expressions](https://github.com/Neo23x0/sigma/wiki/Specification#types) in Sigma rules.
 Here is a [Sigma rule](https://github.com/Neo23x0/sigma/blob/master/rules/windows/process_creation/win_invoke_obfuscation_obfuscated_iex_commandline.yml) developed by Daniel Bohannon (@danielhbohannon) that utilize regular expressions in Sigma rule:
 ```YAML
 title: Invoke-Obfuscation Obfuscated IEX Invocation